Acting Executive Director

 The first draw game was Lotto*America, which began in February 1988; it was followed by Cash Lotto in June.
 The Lottery was successful enough in its early months to repay its $2.8 million startup loan to the state in June 1988, one year before it was due.

-The mission of the Kansas Lottery is to produce the maximum amount of revenue possible for the State of Kansas while insuring the integrity of all games.
-That mission took on even greater importance when the Lottery was tasked with running casinos in the state, which were legalized in 2007 in the Kansas Expanded Lottery Act, which also extended the Lottery until 2022.
-The Lottery now oversees gaming at three casinos; the first opened in late 2009.
+The mission of the Kansas Lottery is to produce the maximum amount of revenue possible for the state of Kansas while insuring the integrity of all games.
+That mission took on even greater importance when the Lottery was tasked with running casinos in the state, which were legalized in 2007 by the Kansas Expanded Lottery Act.
+The Lottery now oversees gaming at three casinos.

-- The Correctional Institutions Building Fund receives 10 percent; and
+- The Correctional Institutions Building Fund receives 10 percent

 Any revenues in excess of $50 million are transferred to the state’s General Fund.